dns-prefetch/DMZ/Cybersecurity/IncidentResponse/OCI-data-safe.md

 ### 3. **Technical Workflow for Reading the Unified Audit Trail**

-Here’s an overview of the technical flow:
+Overview of the technical flow:

 1. **Database Setup**:
    - Ensure Unified Auditing is enabled in the Oracle Database.